-copy () \rightarrow a shallow copy of D
+copy () → a shallow copy of D '''

 '''

+to text(sort=False)

+Human readable representation

+Parameters sort - Sorted to provide stable output

+Return type str

-class avocado.core.tree.TreeNode(name=", value=None, parent=None, children=None)
+class avocado.core.tree.TreeNode (name=", value=None, parent=None, children=None)

 Bases: object

-'''

 Class for bounding nodes into tree-structure.

+Parameters

-- name (str) a name for this node that will be used to define its path according to the name of its parents - value (dict) a collection of keys and values that will be made into this node environment. - parent (TreeNode) the node that is directly above this one in the tree structure - children (builtin.list) the nodes that are directly beneath this one in the tree structure add_child(node)
+• name (str) - a name for this node that will be used to define its path according to the name

+of its parents

+• value (dict) - a collection of keys and values that will be made into this node environ-

+• parent (TreeNode) - the node that is directly above this one in the tree structure

+• children (builtin.list) - the nodes that are directly beneath this one in the tree

+structure

+add_child(node)

 Append node as child.
 Nodes with the same name gets merged into the existing position.

 detach()

 Detach this node from parent

 environment

 Node environment (values + preceding envs)

 fingerprint()

 Reports string which represents the value of this node.

 get_environment()

 Get node environment (values + preceding envs)

 get_leaves()

 Get list of leaf nodes

-get_node (path, create=False)
+get node(path, create=False)

+Parameters

-- path Path of the desired node (relative to this node) - create Create the node (and intermediary ones) when not present get_parents()
+• path - Path of the desired node (relative to this node)

+• create - Create the node (and intermediary ones) when not present

 Returns the node associated with this path

-Raises ValueError - When path doesn't exist and create not set get_path (sep='/') Get node path get_root()
+Raises ValueError - When path doesn't exist and create not set

+get_parents()

 Get list of parent nodes

+get_path (sep='/')

+'''

+'''

+Chapter 20.
+API Reference

+'''

+Get node path